PENS-318 / 4 credits

 - Use of Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS) technologies

 - Design how infrastructures that enable and/or constrain mobility may be transformed to mitigate border violence and foster mobility justice

-Towards spatial analysis, we will examine how spatial analysis, GIS and remote sensing can be used to document and contest border violence in three distinct but interconnected border zones where European states seek to prevent migrants' onward movement.
-Students will build on data compiled by the Forensic Oceanography project, and the methods developed by Border Forensics, as well as those of the LASIG Lab on geographic information, spatial analysis through Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS).
+Towards spatial analysis, we will examine how spatial analysis, GIS and geostatistical analysis can be used to document and contest border violence in different sites across the territory of Switzerland.
+Students will build on the methods developed by Border Forensics, as well as those of the LASIG Lab on geographic information, spatial analysis through Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS).

 Towards spatial transformation, students will focus on transcalar spatial transformations (body-territory).
 We will develop concepts such as Sentinel Architectures and extend them to architectural practices from the collective tacit experience of territory and modes of survival.
 Through this, we will focus on the potentialities and possibilities of the border to motivate a process from hostile spaces to niches of hospitality.
 In the process, we will explore concrete proposals to transform (im)mobility infrastructures operating in the selected border zones to undermine border violence and enable mobility justice.

 Achiume, E. Tendayi.
 2019.
 "The Postcolonial Case for Rethinking Borders."
 Dissent 66.3: pp.27-32.https://www.dissentmagazine.org/article/the-postcolonial-case-for-rethinking-borders